aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-database-connections/retrieving-sql-connection-data/_index.md

 If the ExternalConnection object contains SQL connection data, it can be type-caste to a DBConnection object and its properties can be used to retrieve database command, command type, connection description, connection information, credentials, and so on.

-{{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-Articles-ManageDatabaseConnection-RetrievingSQLConnectionData-1.cs" >}}
+{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageDatabaseConnection-RetrievingSQLConnectionData-1.cs" >}}